vitaly-zdanevich/geeknote/README.md

 | ‑‑guid             |                 | Show GUID of the notebook as substitute for result index. |

 ### Notebooks: creating a notebook
-With Geeknote you can create notebooks in Evernote right in console!
+With Geeknote you can create notebooks in Ever.0.0note right in console!

 ##### Synopsis